 Still more problems remain.
-Jesus not only appeared to His disciples but to His skeptical brother James (1 Corinthians 15:7), as well as to Saul of Tarsus (later to become the apostle Paul), a self-professed enemy of the Christian faith.
+Jesus not only appeared to His disciples but to His skeptical brother James (1 Corinthians 15:7), who had earlier refused to believe in Jesus (John 7:5).
 How likely is it that he and Jude and others like them would also have individual hallucinations of a resurrected Jesus to whom they had no previous commitment?

 Even if all of these obstacles could be overcome, a further problem remains for the hallucination theory: the empty tomb.
 If all of the disciples of Jesus had simply been the victims of numerous individual and group hallucinations, the body of Jesus of Nazareth would have remained where it was, interred in the tomb of Joseph of Arimathea.
 How likely is it for the disciples of Jesus to have gained converts—after preaching a bodily resurrection in the very area where Jesus was buried—if His tomb were in fact occupied with a recently crucified man?
 The critic who appeals to hallucinations must then combine this theory with another hypothesis to explain why Jesus’ tomb was found to be empty.

 Hallucinations, by themselves, cannot begin to explain all the data.
 When all of these factors are taken into account, the hallucination theory crumbles under the weight of the facts.
 The Christian can remain confident that Christ has risen!